What is the Import duty in Saudi Arabia?

 The imports of certain items into Saudi Arabia should comply with the laid out rules.

 - Medical and food products need to be accompanied with documents that should clearly specify the ingredients used and should have the consumer protection certificate.
+The same holds true for any and all Medicaid transportation that import traders use.

 - Meat products have to comply with the Saudi regulation of slaughtering.